-People for Parks recently approved the largest grant in its 41-year history to create an interactive nature play space near the Carl W. Kroening Interpretive Center in North Mississippi Regional Park.
+People for Parks recently approved one of their largest grants in its 41-year history to create an interactive nature play space near the Carl W. Kroening Interpretive Center in North Mississippi Regional Park.

 The $35,000 grant will be used to construct the new nature play area after North Minneapolis park users have a chance to weigh in on the plan.
 Nature play areas are built using materials like logs, sticks, rocks or water to foster imaginative play and a deeper connection to the natural world.
 We hope to begin construction in late 2018.

 People for Parks’ Executive Director, Chriss Joyce, reminisces about when she was a kid, “I would find a fallen tree in the forest and it would provide hours of entertainment as my rocket ship, pirate ship, castle wall, or just be a place that I could enjoy the nature around me and watch the clouds pass by.
 I hope that this nature play area will allow for that same kind of curiosity, adventure, and fun for the nearby communities of North Minneapolis as well as residents beyond the Minneapolis boundaries.”

 The Minneapolis Park and Recreation Board opened its first nature play area last summer at Lake Nokomis Community Center.
 Nature play areas were also included in plans for Keeywaydin, Matthews and Powderhorn Parks as part of the South Service Area Master Plan, a long-term plan for all South Minneapolis neighborhood parks approved in 2016.

 “Playing for life is my motto, and nature play areas provide a wonderful way to promote discovery, creativity and imagination through outdoor experiences,” said Mary Merrill, MPRB Superintendent.
 “We’re excited about diversifying outdoor play opportunities at Minneapolis parks and grateful for partners like People for Parks to help make that happen.”